 Steps to Recover Deleted Pictures from an SD Card on Windows

-- Download and install the Disk Drill onto your Windows computer.
-The free version allows you to preview recoverable files and actually recover up to 500 MB of data for free, without upgrading to the Pro version.
+1. Download and install the Disk Drill onto your Windows computer.
+The free version allows you to preview recoverable files and actually recover up to 100 MB of data for free, without upgrading to the Pro version.
+This is usually enough to test the app and restore personal files.

-- Check the files that you would like to recover.
-Make use of the filters to organize the data, either using the Pictures category on the left, or searching the file type in the search box.
-When ready, click the Recover button.
+7. Check the files that you would like to recover.
+Make use of the filters to organize the data, either using the Pictures category on the left, or searching the file type (you can try “cr2” or “jpg” in the search box).
+You can also expand the Pictures section to see subcategories; it’s easier to find what you need that way.

 Steps to Recover Deleted Photos from an SD card on Mac

-Mac users can download a free version of Disk Drill that allows them to preview the files that it can recover before any financial investment is required.
+For Mac users, the recovery process is almost the same.
+You can download a free version of Disk Drill that allows you to preview the files that it can recover before any financial investment is required.
 If the files you need are recoverable, you can opt to purchase the Pro version of Disk Drill and perform the actual data recovery.

 This is how to recover photos from an SD card on Mac:

-- Connect the SD card that held the deleted photos to your Mac using an SD card reader or port.
+2. Connect the SD card that held the deleted photos to your Mac using an SD card reader or the built-in SD card slot, if your Mac has one.

-- Now that the scan is done, review the items that Disk Drill was able to recover from your SD card.
-You can browse your files, use the search box to find something, and also use the Preview function to look at something before recovering it.
+6. Now that the scan is done, review the items that Disk Drill was able to recover from your SD card.
+You can browse your files, use the search box to find something, and also use the Preview function to check files before recovering them.
+As Disk Drill will point out, it’s the most reliable way to confirm your files are intact.
+There’s also a “Recovery chances” column with indicators, but previewing the file gives you a much clearer answer.
+(Just keep in mind that some formats may not preview on your system even if they’re still recoverable, so don’t automatically skip a file only because preview isn’t available.)

 Way 2: Recover Pictures Using an Android Data Recovery App